rpnzl/pyrocms-module-sliders/README.md

 ## Important

 The slider widget currently utilizes a path that points to the **addons/shared_addons/modules** directory.
 If you'd like to use the **addons/default/modules** directory instead, you'll have to modify the included slider widget's run() method.

+The widget must be contained in the page::body, or else the template append won't fire.